metayeti/YABS.js/README.md

 - `"sources"` lists all JavaScript files that we want to build and process.

-- `"files"` lists all other file associated with the web application.
+- `"files"` lists all other files associated with the web application.
 This can be a plain file list, or it can include basic pattern masks.
 In the example above, `"img/*"` means we wish to fetch everything in the `img/` directory.
 A `*` mask means we want to capture the contents of the directory plus all its subdirectories and their content.
 A `*.*` would only capture all files within the directory, skipping subdirectories.
 A `*.txt` would only capture files with `.txt` extension in the directory, skipping subdirectories.
 Please note that masks can only be used in the `"files"` entry.

 The hierarchy of files for this minimal build will look like this:
 ```